thanooshan/user-registration-web-app/README.md

 # Features

 1. Admin can do followings
-   1.1.
-Create users
-   1.2.
-Edit users
-   1.3.
-Delete users
+2. Admin can create/edit/delete users
+3. Admin can change user roles
-2. Moderator can **ONLY** update his/her details
+4. Moderator can **ONLY** update his/her details
-   2.1.
-Moderator can't access **unauthorized** pages.
+5. Moderator can't access **unauthorized** pages.

 # Validation